Punisher-ai/PTF/README.md

 Tools used in this framework :

 NMAP - Port scanning and vulnerability scanning.
-#vulscan script directory is required in your /usr/share/nmap/scripts directory for vulnerability scanning.
+Vulscan script directory is required in your /usr/share/nmap/scripts directory for vulnerability scanning.

 WIRESHARK - sniffing.